HappyMaxT3/TG_BOT_SleepySkel/README.md

 ### ⚙️ 1.
 Clone the Project

-First, download the bot to your device.
+First, download the bot to your device (It must support Metal Performance Shaders (MPS)).

 Run this command in your terminal: